ronilaukkarinen/md-wysiwyg-editor/docs/bugs-and-to-do.md

 ## Miscellaneous

 * Service worker bug causing app to eat CPU/RAM?
-* Whatever else that's missing...
 * Decide on a name.
 * Move to new repository + username.
+* Make new screenshots with shadows.
+* Whatever else that's missing...